miakilborn/3260Chess/README.md

 Chess game for CIS*3260 Software Design 4

-Assumes there is only 2 players.
+Assumes there is only 2 players per gameroom, with as many spectators (observers) as one wants.

 GROUP MEMBERS
 =============